AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/lua_vs_flow.md

 # Lua or Flow: which do I use?

-With Stingray, you have the choice between two primary ways of setting up interactive gameplay: Flow visual programming, and Lua scripting.
+With {{ProductName}}, you have the choice between two primary ways of setting up interactive gameplay: Flow visual programming, and Lua scripting.
 You are free to choose either, or you can use both in tandem.
 So how do you choose?

 The answer really depends on a number of factors that are specific to your project design and the team you work in.
 For example, the size and style of your project, the size of the team, your level of programming experience and experience working in other game engines.